 That means, the already fairly decent library of watch faces on Apple Watch is growing steadily, and in this article, I will be discussing the best Apple Watch faces that are available pre-installed on your Apple Watch.
 That said, if these watch faces aren’t enough for you, you can actually create and set custom Apple Watch faces as well.

 Note: As one would expect, I am ranking these faces based on my personal preference.
 I would recommend that you go through the entire list.

-My personal favourite Apple Watch face, and the one you’d likely see me sporting on my watch most often is the Infograph watch face.
+One of my personal favourite Apple Watch faces, and the one you’d likely see me sporting on my watch most often is the Infograph watch face.
 This watch face brings a total of eight complications to the screen, which means there’s ton of information on here, which is great for me.